carlosalvarado1988/next_app/README.md

 error.tsx: Optional error state can be used only to show the error in a specific application part. template.tsx: Optional and very similar to layout, but this one will always remount on navigation, and the state is not shared. head.tsx: Optional to add a different <head> tag for a specific route.

+#### About navigation with Link

+only downloads the content of the target page. pre-fetches link that are in portview caches pages on the client

+#### Navigation

+note that next/router ----> useRouter is depricated:

+> Unhandled Runtime Error
+> Error: NextRouter was not mounted. https://nextjs.org/docs/messages/next-router-not-mounted

+instead use next/navigation